Cecil Vandepeer Clarke: Operation Anthropoid

 Operation Anthropoid was the code name for the assassination attempt on SS-Obergruppenführer and General der Polizei Reinhard Heydrich, the Nazi Germany acting Reichsprotektor of the Protectorate of Bohemia and Moravia.
 The operation was prepared by the SOE.

 Clarke and Wood designed a grenade from a modified No. 73 Grenade, a weapon also known as the Thermos bomb from the resemblance to a Thermos flask.
 A standard No. 73 grenade was approximately 3.5 in in diameter and 11 in in length, and weighed some 4.5 lb.
 It was fitted with a No. 69 "All-ways" fuse that would detonate the bomb regardless of the way it fell.
 However, the grenade's considerable weight meant that it could only be thrown short distances.

 The modified grenade was made from the top third of the standard device.
 This reduced the weight to just over 1 lb, making it much easier to throw and to conceal.
 At Aston House, Clarke and Wood trained Czechoslovak soldiers Jozef Gabčík and Jan Kubiš to throw the bombs into a slow-moving vehicle by using an old Austin rolled down a ramp.
 Others then took over the training using a car fitted with armour plates.
 The two Czechoslovak soldiers were airlifted along with seven other soldiers from Czechoslovakia's army-in-exile in the United Kingdom.
 They were sent with an arsenal of guns, grenades, explosives, and other equipment including a tree spigot gun so that they could take advantage of whatever situation presented itself.

 The attack was carried out in Prague on 27 May 1942.
 The assassination attempt did not go smoothly; Gabčík's sten gun jammed and Kubiš' grenade fell short.
 The assassins fled, convinced that they had failed.
 However, although seemingly only slightly wounded at the time, Heydrich died in hospital just over a week later.
 The assassins were tracked down and killed in a manhunt and the Germans carried out brutal reprisals against the civilian population.

 Other operations

 Clarke was also involved in the training of agents who went on to attack ships of the French Fleet at Oran in Algeria in November 1942, and in 1943 the agents of Operation Gunnerside which destroyed the heavy water plant at Rjukan, Vemork, in Norway – an operation later evaluated by SOE as the most successful act of sabotage in all of World War II.
 Clarke also trained an SOE agent Harry Rée for his activities in occupied France.

 MD1

 In February 1942, Clarke requested a transfer to MD1.
 The exact circumstances of his transfer are unclear; it seem that his unconventional training methods – breaking into RAF and transformer stations – had made him unpopular.
-Colin Gubbins liked Clarke, but thought he might be of more use elsewhere and approached Clarke's friend and colleague Stuart Macrae.
+Colin Gubbins liked Clarke, but thought he might be of more use elsewhere and approached Stuart Macrae.